DomFord/ccgr-website/content/authors/Henrique Galvan Debarba/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
 - Professors
-- CCGR Members
+- CCGR Former
-- Creative AI Lab
+- Creative AI Lab Former
 ---

 Current research interests: Perception of the self and of self-produced actions in immersive virtual reality; haptic interaction and manipulation of intangible objects; immersive technology in playful experiences; interaction design and visualization